RainbowMiner/RainbowMiner/README.md

 - HashRefinery https://pool.hashrefinery.com (auto-exchange and payout in BTC)
 - MiningPoolHub / MiningPooHubCoins / MiningPoolHubMini https://miningpoolhub.com/ (auto-exchange and paymout in BTC, username required)
   - 'miningpoolhub' and 'miningpoolhubmini' parameter uses the 17xxx ports therefore allows the pool to decide on which coin is mined of a specific algorithm
+  - 'miningpoolhubmini' is setup to mine lyra2z, skein, myriadgroestl, groestl, neoscrypt and equihash-btg, only.
   - 'miningpoolhubcoins' allows for RainbowMiner to calculate and determine what is mined from all of the available coins (20xxx ports).
 - Nicehash https://www.nicehash.com/ (auto-exchange and payout in BTC)
 - Ravenminer https://www.ravenminer.com/ (ravencoin-pool, pays in RVN, set your RVN-address in "Config\pools.config.txt")